twitocode/Tantalum/content/Notes/English/Culminating Assignment.md

 1. **Create a reading schedule.**
 	Read3 chapters everyday at lunch
 2. **A short written reflection about why you chose your novel.**
+   The reason why I chose this novel is because I have seen the show adaptation three times.
+The show is called The Expanse and it is currently my favourite show of all time.
+I wanted to see the differences between the two mediums.
 3. **Notes about character development in two parts.**
 	What have you learned about the main character(s) from the first half of the novel?
 	- Characters are very selfish